jg-digital-media/jgdm-100DaysOfCode/work/log/round-5.md

 ___

-### R5D33: Mpnday 27 July 2020
+### R5D33: Monday 27 July 2020

 + **Notes**
-  +  Fixed some bugs in my Photography website, more bandwidth enhancements still to be done.
-And progressed with my Laravel project.
+  +  Took a white and lots of persistance but I made a stride in my rejig of my photography website.
+I have the Lightbox code working the way I wanted clicking one image to load the rest in lightbox form.
+Feeling Accomplished.

 + **Technologies used** - HTML5, CSS, PHP, Laravel, JavaScript